 Another scenic hike and an underrated gem in the region is the Utsue Forty-Eight Waterfalls.

-Catch the train from Takayama Station 2 stops to Hida-Kokufu Station (12 minutes).
+Catch the train from Takayama Station two stops to Hida-Kokufu Station (12 minutes).

 The shuttle bus timetable can be found here (only in Japanese, but Google Translate works well) and more information here.